 - Snacks for each session are the responsibility of each camper

-- Adventurers (ages 9 -12) and campers registered for lunch care must bring their own lunch each day
+- Bigs (ages 9 -12) and campers registered for lunch care must bring their own lunch that needs neither refrigeration or heating each day

 Daily activities: